-In conclusion, we create a large number of spontaneous vortices in a strongly interacting atomic Fermi gas by ramping down the trapping potential.
-Precise measurements on the quasi-condensate give a direct observation of real-time dynamics of quasi-condensate growth and spontaneous vortex formation.
-With the formation time $t_f$ measured in experiments, the KZ scaling is revealed for the strongly interacting Fermi gas.
-The extracted KZ exponent agrees well with the prediction in weakly interacting boson atomic system.
-Our work provides a starting point for the future study of complex vortex dynamics such as annihilation and correlation in strongly interacting systems.
-The quasi-2D feature of the vortices also enables the exploration of rich quantum phenomena of 2D vortices, including Berezinskii-Kosterlitz-Thouless transition, holographic liquids, and quantum turbulence.
+In conclusion, we have studied the quench dynamics of a strongly interacting atomic Fermi gas by ramping down the trapping potential.
+Our experiment directly demonstrates the interplay between the real-time dynamics of quasi-condensate growth and spontaneous vortex formation.
+Comparison between theoretical calculations and experimental data reveals the pseudogap physics, which leads to significant differences in the growth dynamics of quasi-condensate between the BEC and BCS regimes.
+We find that the quench processes can be classified into normal and fast quenches.
+The unusual non-monotonic $t_\text{ramp}$ dependence of the quasi-condensate formation time $t_\text{f}$ and the vortex density $\rho_v$ suggests that the quasi-equilibrium condition is broken during the fast quench processes.
+For normal quenches, by using $t_\text{f}$ to characterize the quench time of the system, the KZ scaling of strongly interacting Fermi gas is observed and the extracted KZ exponent agrees well with the theoretical prediction.
+Our work may serve as a starting point for exploring rich quantum phenomena of quasi-2D vortices, such as Berezinskii-Kosterlitz-Thouless physics in a quasi-2D trap \cite{Berezinskii,*Kosterlitz}, holographic liquids~\cite{Chesler2013}, and quantum turbulence~\cite{Tsubota2009CP, Barenghi2014PotNAoS, Bulgac2016JoPBAMaOP}.

 This work is supported by the National Key R\&D Program of China (Grant Nos.
 2018YFA0306501, 2017YFA0304204, 2016YFA0301604), NSFC of China (Grant Nos.
-11874340, 11425417, 11774067, 11625522, 11934002), the Chinese Academy of Sciences (CAS), the Anhui Initiative in Quantum Information Technologies, and the Fundamental Research Funds for the Central Universities (under Grant No. WK2340000081).
+11874340, 11425417, 11774067, 11774309, 11625522, 11934002), the Chinese Academy of Sciences (CAS), the Anhui Initiative in Quantum Information Technologies, the Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01).